 - Very red eyes

-- Flashes of light or a lot of floaters (specks) in your vision
+- Floaters — flashes of light or a lot of small dark spots or squiggly lines that float across your vision

 Will my vision be normal after cataract surgery?